 Call

-to adjust an attribute’s current value:Get BP_AttributesComponent -> ModifyAttribute (AttributeTag: Attribute.Health, Value: -10)
+ModifyAttributeto adjust an attribute’s current value:Get BP_AttributesComponent -> ModifyAttribute (AttributeTag: Attribute.Health, Value: -10) -

 Use dispatchers like